 * Unplug power chargers for cell phones, portable mp3 players and other devices when not in use.
 A plugged-in charger will continue to use electricity even when its device is not attached.

 * Use electrical power strips to disconnect multiple devices at the same time and easily turn off hard to reach appliances.

-Tom Kraeutler is the host of The Money Pit Home Improvement Radio Show and the Home Improvement Editor for AOL.
+Tom Kraeutler is the host of The Money Pit Home Improvement Radio Show.
 For more tips, sign up for Tom’s free e-newsletter here.
 Tom’s latest book, My Home, My Money Pit: YourGuide to Every Home Improvement Adventure, is available in bookstores everywhere and online.